Cosmetics Regulatory Registration Process

 When it comes to cosmetics, the key legal requirements to comply with are contained in the European Cosmetics Regulation (EC n°1223/2009) and related pieces of legislation.
 To summarize this legal framework, five main requirements must be fulfilled before making a a product available in the European market:

-- A Responsible Person based in the European Union territory must be appointed according to Article 4 and Article 5.
+Must be appointed according to Article 4 and Article 5.
 For an imported cosmetic product, each importer shall be the Responsible Person for the specific cosmetic product he or she introduces to the market.
 However, the importer may, by written mandate, designate a person established within the European Union as the Responsible Person, who shall accept this role in writing.
 Many importers are very reluctant to take on the role of Responsible Person.
-It is difficult, requires numerous qualifications and comes with important legal responsibilities.
+It is difficult, requires numerous qualifications, and comes with important legal responsibilities.
 Therefore, it is recommended that non-European cosmetic brands appoint a Responsible Person before contacting potential importers.

 Our European registration process requires five important steps for cosmetic products.

 This step is a prerequisite for the preparation of the Cosmetic Product Safety Report and the verification of the product label.

 The formula review is a meticulous review of your cosmetics formula to ensure that all ingredients are safe for their intended use and comply with the European Cosmetics Regulation and other pieces of legislation:

 - The composition is entirely rebuilt from its raw materials and the formula is expressed in trade names.
 The raw materials documentation is reviewed to verify its regulatory compliance, and the impurities profile is highlighted.